Giving-Tuesday/form-990-xml-parser/README.md

 | --prod         | Specifies the Production Environment                                  | ----------- |

 **Commandline Examples:**

+Note: We have included several sample indices in the helpers/indices folder for you to practice with.

 - Insert xmls from the latest_only_0000-12-21.json index found locally into production mongodb.